Frequently Asked Questions

 What happens if I cannot make every class?

-Don’t worry, we have a catch-up practice class on a Friday at 6 pm, and a Saturday at 10 am.
-When you don’t attend your class, we add a missed lesson credit, and you can use this to book the practice sessions.
+Don’t worry, we have a catch-up practice class on a Monday at 6 pm, and a Wednesday at 7 pm.
+When you don’t attend your class, we add a missed lesson credit, and you can use this to drop into another class (pre-arranged) or book the practice sessions.